How To Calculate Average Total Assets

 Calculating Average Total Assets for Multiple Periods

 While the simple average calculation works well for two periods, you might need to calculate average total assets over several periods.
-For example, you might need the average total assets over three years for a longer-term trend analysis.
+Here's one way to look at it: you might need the average total assets over three years for a longer-term trend analysis.
 For multiple periods, the formula becomes slightly more complex but follows the same principle:

 Average Total Assets (Multiple Periods) = Sum of Total Assets for Each Period / Number of Periods